tom-smith-okta/atkodemo/readme.md

-# Okta Platform Demo #

 # Okta Portal Generator #

 tom.smith@okta.com

 This demo is meant to show some of the capabilities of Okta's platform, specifically in terms of IDAAS for external users.
 This particular demo has a B2C slant, but it can be modified for other external use cases as well (B2B etc.).

-The public version of this demo is at: www.atkodemo.com
+The public version of this demo, which is very similar, is at: www.atkodemo.com

 Installing
 The demo is written in php.
 It uses a custom, internal HTML generation engine, so the only dependency from a server perspective is that you have a web server running php.
 The code is written in php7, but may run under earlier php releases.
 The code makes heavy use of json.